 Further, the five factors are not fully independent of one another.
 For example, if you experience negative emotions you may get less talkative and outgoing.

 The Five Factor Model depends on analyst interpretation also, and depends in some cases on self-reports, which may be highly opinionated.

 You may wonder what is new about the Big Five as compared to the Myers-Briggs Type Indicator (MBTI), since the training community has generally followed the assumptions of the MBTI for three decades.

-Well, (1) whereas the MBTI operates with four buckets (dimensions of personality), the Big Five has five.
-(2) Whereas the MBTI has but two ways of speaking about scores - the Big Five has a graded distribution of scores, which is a vast betterment.
-(3) The MBTI uses sixteen gross type concepts, but the Big Five have dropped the type concept altogether, and instead puts emphasis on individual traits, which is better too.
+(1) While the MBTI operates with four buckets (dimensions of personality), the Big Five has five.
+(2) While the MBTI has but two ways of speaking about scores - the Big Five has a graded distribution of scores, which is a vast betterment.
+(3) The MBTI uses sixteen gross type concepts, but the Big Five have dropped the type concept altogether, and instead puts emphasis on individual traits, which is less sterotyping and hence much better.
 And finally, the Big Five is not grounded in someone's (pet) theory, but on experience.
 To sum up this and one more factor:

 The Big Five involves:

 The Big Five has evolved substantially from MBTI, and differs enough from it to require a shift in thinking, write Howard and Howard in The Big Five Quickstart.
 Further, the MBTI is not reliable, affirms David Pittenger (1993): It lacks documentation for being reliable and valid, and the test should not be used for career planning, concludes the Army Research Institute in the USA.
 (Pittinger 1993).